Green light for NI beef and lamb exports to Japan

 The CVO added: “DAERA continues to invest much time and energy into opening new markets to expand the Northern Ireland agri-food industry.
 I look forward to our exports being able to commence shortly.”

-Ian Stevenson, Chief Executive of the Northern Ireland Livestock & Meat Commission, also welcomed today’s announcement.
+Ian Stevenson, Chief Executive of the Northern Ireland Livestock & Meat Commission, also welcomed the announcement.

 He said: “As one of the world’s largest meat importing nations, bringing in more than 900 thousand tonnes of beef and lamb in 2018, it is very welcome news that Japan is now open for approved exporters of Northern Irish beef and lamb products.
 Whilst tariff rates may limit trade in some areas, having access to this market is an exciting opportunity and one that highly values offals in the import mix.”